Leishmaniasis: Treatment

-Paromomycin is an inexpensive (US$10) and effective treatment for leishmaniasis.
+Paromomycin is an inexpensive and effective treatment for leishmaniasis.

 The treatment is determined by where the disease is acquired, the species of Leishmania, and the type of infection.

 For visceral leishmaniasis in India, South America, and the Mediterranean, liposomal amphotericin B is the recommended treatment and is often used as a single dose.
-Rates of cure with a single dose of amphotericin have been reported as 95%.
+Rates of cure with a single dose of amphotericin-B have been reported as 95%.
 In India, almost all infections are resistant to pentavalent antimonials.
 In Africa, a combination of pentavalent antimonials and paromomycin is recommended.
 These, however, can have significant side effects.
 Miltefosine, an oral medication, is effective against both visceral and cutaneous leishmaniasis.
 Side effects are generally mild, though it can cause birth defects if taken within three months of getting pregnant.
 It does not appear to work for L. major or L. braziliensis.
 Trifluralin, a herbicide, is shown to be effective treatment as ointment, without hemolytic or cell-toxic side-effects.

 Recent research in leishmaniasis treatment explores combination therapies, nanotechnology-based drugs, and immunotherapy.
 Combination treatments, such as liposomal amphotericin B (L-AmB) with miltefosine or paromomycin, have shown high cure rates for visceral leishmaniasis while reducing treatment time and side effects.
 The WHO recommends miltefosine-based combination therapy for specific cases of visceral leishmaniasis.
 Nanotechnology-based treatments, including lipid and metallic nanoparticles, improve drug delivery by targeting parasites more precisely and reducing toxicity.
 Immune-modulating therapies, such as interferon-gamma (IFN-γ), are under investigation for their potential in enhancing immune responses against Leishmania infections.